tedztrading-co-uk/www/_pages/products.md

 It can also be applied to a new Tattoo to help relieve pain during the healing process.
 The numbing action is deep and on average lasts between two to four hours depending on the numbing cream amount applied and your body composition.

-Ingridients: Carbomer 934, Lecithin (Soybean), Propylene Glycol, Tocopheryl Acetate, Benzyl Alcohol, Water.
+Ingredients: Carbomer 934, Lecithin (Soybean), Propylene Glycol, Tocopheryl Acetate, Benzyl Alcohol, Water.

 ![Tedz Trading](assets/images/Tedz box and cream 800wx928.jpg)